Rash Behari Bose: Personal life

 However, Bose stuck out like a sore thumb in Japan.
 People would consider them with suspicion.
-Mitsuru Toyama, as a solution proposed to the Soma's a marriage between Toshiko and Rashbehari.
+Mitsuru Toyama, as a solution proposed to the Soma's a marriage between Toshiko and Rash Behari.
 He thought that marriage with a Japanese citizen would make it easy for Bose to apply for citizenship.
 Despite their initial reservations, the Somas agreed to the match.
 When asked, Toshiko took three weeks to give her consent.

 They had a happy marriage lasting eight years.
 Bose taught Toshiko Bengali and how to wear a sari.
 Bose got Japanese citizenship in 1923.
 Toshiko's health declined soon after and it claimed her life in 1924.
 After her death, he never remarried.
 They were buried together after Bose's death.

 They had two children together.
 Masahide Bose (Bharatchandra) was born in 1920.
 He died in World War II aged 24.
 Their daughter Tetsuko was born in 1922.

 Legacy

-In the year of 1943, the Japanese government honoured him with the highest title given to a foreigner – The Second Order of Merit of the Rising Sun.
+In 1943, the Japanese government honoured Bose with the highest title available to a foreigner, the Order of the Rising Sun, 2nd class.

 On 26 December 1967, the Posts and Telegraphs Department of India issued a special postage stamp in honour of Rash Behari Bose.

-In the city of Kolkata, West Bengal, a street (Rash Behari Avenue) is named in his honour.